Bring the conflict-free movement to your city

 The illegal trade in conflict minerals – gold, tin, tungsten, and tantalum – is one of the primary drivers of conflict in eastern Congo today.
 Armed groups are financed by the minerals trade, while local communities see little benefit.
 These minerals end up in our electronics products, directly connecting us as consumers to the conflict.

 Our consumer pressure can motivate companies to take a stand against conflict minerals.
-Thousands of individuals, students at nearly 100 universities, and state legislatures are already voicing their demand for conflict-free products from Congo.
+Thousands of individuals, students at more than 150 schools, and state legislatures are already voicing their demand for conflict-free products from Congo.

 Now it's time for cities to stand up for the people of eastern Congo.